 Tip # 3 – Talk to Someone

 Sometimes it just helps to talk to another human being about our stuckness.
-On the Journey to the Golden Fleece course, each participant is assigned a mentor, either Suzy or Arlene.
-If you get stuck at any time, your first port if call is your mentor, describe your problem, what you have (or havent) done so far, and we will do our best to help you find your unstuckness again.
+On the Journey to the Golden Fleece course, if you get stuck at any time, your first port if call is Suzy or Arlene, describe your problem, what you have (or havent) done so far, and we will do our best to help you find your unstuckness again.
 We can offer you specific ideas and things to try out, point you in a direction we think will be helpful to you, and generally be there to support your journey, stuckness will always be a part of any travels at some point along the road, so expect it at some point and contact us when it happens if you feel a bit overwhelmed with the whole thing.

 Tip # 4 – Just do it

 Sometimes the best way to get unstuck is to just do it – in fact, just do anything!
 Rather than agonizing over stuckness, get stuck in instead!
 If you are stuck with spinning, go wash some fiber instead, or do some dyeing, or carding, or combing, or get into your journal and paint each page a different colour, weed the garden, scrub the kitchen.. in the end it doesn’t matter so much, just give yourself the feeling of achievement.
 We can’t force creativity, if inspiration is missing, divert yourself into something else and accept that it will come when its ready!
 In the meantime you can still feel productive and positive about your activities, trust yourself to find a good path around your stuckness when the time is right.